 What is the Western Australian Jobs Act 2017?

-The purpose of the Western Australian Jobs Act 2017 (WA Jobs Act) is to use the State Government procurement process to enhance local industry participation in the supply of goods and services to or for agencies or the State, with a particular focus on benefits to small and medium sized enterprises.
+The purpose of the Western Australian Jobs Act 2017 (WA Jobs Act) is to use State Government procurement to enhance local industry participation, particularly that of small and medium sized enterprises.

 Key principles of the WA Jobs Act